Toggle Menu

 Our housing advice service and commissioned service providers Adullam can offer tenant finding services.
 Potential tenants can access pre tenancy training and tenancy support to help ensure tenancy success.

-The local authority is committed to homelessness prevention and in partnership has commissioned a Call B4 You Serve [2MB] service specifically for landlords.
+The local authority is committed to homelessness prevention and in partnership has commissioned a Call B4 You Serve (PDF) [2MB] service specifically for landlords.
 This service is available to help and assist landlords resolve difficulties without needing to serve notice.

 Estate agencies can also offer tenant finder services, property management, property maintenance and EPCs.
 It is now a legal requirement for all letting agents and property managers in England to belong to a Government approved redress scheme.